wiltait/term-searcher/README.md

 `TermSearcher` is a Python class that allows you to search and process terms in a file.
 It is capable of reading the contents of a file, searching for a specific term, finding all terms that contain the last term and processing those terms.

+# Assumptions

+It assumes that the file to be processed is in .txt format.

 ## Usage

 ### Requirements